OpenNixProject/OpenNix/donate.md

 # Support OpenNixProject

-We run 100% for free with no ads, sponsors, or budget.
+We run 100% for free with no ads, sponsors, or budget, relying entirely on volunteer contributions and community-driven maintenance.

 But if you'd like to help out: